 Again, 2 real-life examples:

 What was going on in my head: “Sure, why not?
-Problem is Paul has 5 years experience more than you do, he’s more reliable and has just delivered a project without me having to get involved to help him at all.
+The problem is Paul has 5 years experience more than you do, he’s more reliable and has just delivered a project without me having to get involved in helping him at all.
 How does that compare to your awful performance this year?”

 What was going on in my head: “She’s got a point, my mistake…Mmm, I am going to have to find some money to give her.”

 It’s always a good idea to make your request personal.
-You are not going to be able to share all your achievements and judge your manager’s reaction in an email.
-It’ll also be harder for your manager to close the conversation too quickly, without evaluating what you are saying.
+You will not be able to share all your achievements and judge your manager’s reaction in an email.
+It’ll also be harder for your manager to close the conversation too quickly without evaluating what you are saying.
 It’s much easier to dismiss your request in an email.